-Acceptance and commitment therapy (ACT), Cognitive behavioral therapy (CBT), Cognitive processing therapy (CPT), Dialectical behavior therapy (DBT), Eye movement desensitization and reprocessing (EMDR), Interpersonal psychotherapy (IPT), Motivational interviewing (MI), Prolonged exposure (PE), Psychodynamic, Solution-focused, Strengths-based, Relational
+Acceptance and commitment therapy (ACT), Cognitive behavioral therapy (CBT), Cognitive processing therapy (CPT), Dialectical behavior therapy (DBT), Interpersonal psychotherapy (IPT), Motivational interviewing (MI), Prolonged exposure (PE), Psychodynamic, Solution-focused, Strengths-based, Relational

 My approach is warm, inviting, direct and attuned.
 I meet my clients with interest, non-judgment, and respect.
 I believe that change flows easiest from self-acceptance, and that self-acceptance is nurtured through the telling, the listening, and the embodied expressions of our lives.
 I am driven by a profound sense that individual and community care are interwoven, and that healing is a process of mourning and meaning-making.
 Through the formation of a safe, authentic, and reflective therapeutic relationship, I support clients in feeling and releasing pains from the past, developing a sense of presence to what is and what they dream can be, and moving towards trust in their own inner knowing.
 This can be a deeply personal process and a collective and collaborative one.